Updated: June 8, 2026

 TikTok Live: Strong algorithmic reach if you have over 1,000 followers.
 Works well for off-the-cuff questions.

-Discord or Patreon: If you’re building a private community, Q&As here feel more intimate and can double as exclusive perks.
+Discord or Patreon: If you’re building a private community, Q&As here feel more intimate and can also double as exclusive perks.

 Prepping for Your Session (Without Overthinking It)